 Thank you for considering to adopt an animal in need of a forever home.
 Each year, we care for tens of thousands of homeless animals.
 We are grateful to compassionate individuals like you who provide loving homes – and a second chance – for these amazing animals.

 During the COVID-19 pandemic, our adoption process is being offered through online applications and in-person shelter visits by appointment.

-Not sure if you’re ready to adopt or need more information?
-Understand the commitment of adoption and learn how to choose a pet with our pre-adoption tips.
+Before you begin: Are you ready for a pet?
+Learn about the commitment of adoption and how to choose a pet with our pre-adoption tips.

 1.)
 View adoptable pets

-Adoption counselors are there to help answer questions and assist with meeting animals.
+Adoption counsellors are there to help answer questions and assist with meeting animals.
 We disclose all information we can about the animal so you can make an informed decision.

-If you’re interested in a certain animal, an adoption counselor will go over their behaviour and medical file with you.
-When a match is successful, many animals are ready to go home the same day.
+If you’re interested in a certain animal, an adoption counsellor will go over their behaviour and medical file with you.
+If a match is successful, the majority of animals are ready to go home the same day.